mpaldridge/mpaldridge.github.io/docs/math3015-lectures-prob.md

 ### The problem of the points

 Many authors track down the genesis of mathematical probability to the solution of the *problem of the points*.
-The problem is this: two players bet the same amount of money on a game of chance – perhaps tossing a coin – where the first to score a certain number of points is the winner and takes all the money.
+The problem is this: two players bet the same amount of money on a game of chance -- perhaps tossing a coin -- where the first player to score a certain number of points is the winner and takes all the money.
 But suppose the game is interrupted before it’s finished: how should the stakes be divided?

 For an example, suppose Alice and Bob are playing a first-to-10 game which is interrupted with Alice 8--6 ahead.
 What proportion of the money should Alice take?

 This problem was discussed in a famous series of letters between [**Pierre de Fermat** (France, 1607–1665)](https://mathshistory.st-andrews.ac.uk/Biographies/Fermat/) and [**Blaise Pascal** (France, 1623–1662)](https://mathshistory.st-andrews.ac.uk/Biographies/Pascal/).
-Fermat was an amateur mathematician, but a very important one for his work in analysis, geometry and, most of all, number theory.
-He is perhaps best-known for his conjecture that became known as "Fermat’s last theorem".
+Fermat was an amateur mathematician, but a very important one for his work in analysis, geometry and, most of all, number theory, where is perhaps best-known for his conjecture that became known as "Fermat’s last theorem".
+Pascal was a polymath: a philosopher, a theologian, a mathematician, a physicist.

-Fermat and Pascal realised that what matters is not how many points Alice and Bob each have, but how many points they require win: that is, 8--6 up in a first-to-10 game is just as big an advantage as 98--96 up in a first-to-100 game.
-In both cases, Alice requires $a = 2$ points, while Bob requires $b = 4$.
+Fermat and Pascal realised that what matters is not how many points Alice and Bob already have, but how many points they require win: that is, 8--6 up in a first-to-10 game is just as big an advantage as 98--96 up in a first-to-100 game.
+In both cases, Alice requires $a = 2$ points to win, while Bob requires $b = 4$ points to win.
 Fermat and Pascal also agreed that the money should be divided in proportion to their respective odds of winning the game -- now, we would say that each player gets their "expected winnings".
 The difficulty was how to calculate those odds.

 A tempting solution is to enumerate the number of possible continuations to the fame, then take the odds by counting the number of outcomes where Alice wins and where Bob wins.
 In our example, we would have the following.
-(Here, for example, ABA means a continuation where Alice wins the next round, then Bob, then Alice, leading to Alice winning 10–7.)
+(Here, for example, ABA means a continuation where Alice wins the next round, then Bob, then Alice, leading to Alice winning 10--7.)

 <table>
 <thead>